hannesdatta/thesis-guide/content/coach/firstmeeting.md

 * Know this website, and the various requirements that are already relevant at this stage of your thesis process

 * Make an evaluation of your individual strengths and weaknesses and share those with me! (this way, we can anticipate problems)
+    * What's your ambition with this thesis?
+    * Where do you want to be in five years from now?
+    * What are you really good at?
+    * Which areas excite you, and wish to learn more about?
+    * What is it that you really dislike?

 * We will most likely discuss the contribution of your study, your data, and your project pipeline.
     * Study these sections well and be prepared to pitch your research!!!